igorpetrov/arch-linux-configuration-guide/README.md

 vboxpci
 ```

-Then reboot or load Virtualbox modules in current session:
+Then reboot or load Virtualbox modules in current kernel session:
 ```bash
 $ modprobe vboxdrv vboxnetadp vboxnetflt vboxpci
 ```

-When virtual machine will run choose "Devices" and then "Insert Guest additions CD image".
-Inside guest OS (assuming it's Windows)install Guest addidtions when promted.
+When virtual machine will be running choose "Devices" and then "Insert Guest additions CD image".
+Inside guest OS (assuming it's Windows) install Guest addidtions when promted.

 Sources: